ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 ### Binding omission

 As an alternative to **smarter nested switch statements**, another feature **binding omission** was considered.
-However, this seems to be a much huger addition than **smarter nested switch statements** and has some irrational points, this idea wasn't included in the main proposal.
+However, it seems to be a much huger addition than **smarter nested switch statements** and has some irrational points, this idea wasn't included in the main proposal.

-Binding omission can be an alternative of smarter nested switch statements.
 In some situations it can make codes clearer than smarter nested switch statements can.
-However, expression of binding omission is weaker and there are some cases that cannot support.
-To make its expression stronger, additive changes were considered, but as a result this idea is much huger and much more complex than **smarter nested switch statements**.
+However, expression of binding omission is weaker and there are some cases that binding omission cannot support.
+To make its expression stronger, additive changes were considered, but as a result this idea is much huger and much more complex than smarter nested switch statements.

-When the bind declaration is omitted in some of the patterns, as far as the type parameters can be inferred, it becomes `Optional`.
+When the bound variables are omitted in some of the patterns, as far as the type parameters can be inferred, it becomes `Optional`.
 With generic-case, this binding omission helps us to use common code as common and not-common code as not-common like the next example.

 ```Swift
 //OK